openvnf/kube-vxlan-controller/README.md

 desired network, and "fdb" field of a particular pod has a corresponding record for each pod (by its IP address) that it supposed to be connected to.

+If expected pods are missing in the corresponding "fdb" fields it worth trying to restart the pod where the records are missing.

 ### List Pods

 To list all the pods the controller is aware of: